MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

     - **Enroll without User Affinity**: Select this option for devices that aren't affiliated with a single user.
 Use this option for devices that don't access local user data.
 This option is typically used for kiosk, point of sale (POS), or shared-utility devices.

       In some situations, you might want to associate a primary user on devices enrolled without user affinity.
 To do this task, you can send the `IntuneUDAUserlessDevice` key to the Company Portal app in an app configuration policy for managed devices.
 The first user that signs in to the Company Portal app is established as the primary user.
 If the first user signs out and a second user signs in, the first user remains the primary user of the device.
 For more information, see [Configure the Company Portal app to support iOS and iPadOS ADE devices](../apps/app-configuration-policies-use-ios.md#configure-the-company-portal-app-to-support-ios-and-ipados-devices-enrolled-with-automated-device-enrollment).
-    - **Enroll with Azure AD shared mode**: Select this option to enroll devices that will be in shared mode.
+    - **Enroll with Microsoft Entra ID shared mode**: Select this option to enroll devices that will be in shared mode.

 7. If you selected **Enroll with User Affinity** for the **User Affinity** field, you have the option to choose the authentication method employees must use.
 For more information about each authentication method, see [Authentication methods for automated device enrollment](automated-device-enrollment-authentication.md).